 The proposed project spans just over two miles along West Broad Street, with termini located at North Hamilton Street on the west and North Laurel Street on the east.
 Improvements are planned on both the north and south sides of West Broad Street.
-As expected with a route of this length, the adjacent land uses vary greatly and include suburban office complexes, drive-through fast food restaurants, car dealerships, office buildings, museums, college campuses and residence halls, multi-family housing, retail shops, etc. Accordingly, there are many zoning designations represented along the corridor, with the adjacent properties zoned B-3 (General Business), B-4 (Central Business), UB-PO4 (Urban Business with a Parking Overlay), M-1 (Light Industrial), and TOD-1 (Transit-Oriented Nodal District).
+As expected with a route of this length, the adjacent land uses vary greatly and include suburban office complexes, drive-through fast food restaurants, car dealerships, office buildings, museums, college campuses and residence halls, multi-family housing, retail shops, etc.

-The BRT moves along this route and this project serves to complement the new multi-modal transit corridor.
+Accordingly, there are many zoning designations represented along the corridor, with the adjacent properties zoned B-3 (General Business), B-4 (Central Business), UB-PO4 (Urban Business with a Parking Overlay), M-1 (Light Industrial), and TOD-1 (Transit-Oriented Nodal District).
+This project serves to complement new mixed-use developments and the overall multi-modal nature of the evolving Pulse transit corridor.